e-kwsm/psi4/doc/sphinxman/source/attic/progman.rst

 The purpose of this manual is to provide a reasonably detailed overview of the source code and programming philosophy of \PSIfour, such that programmers interested in contributing to the code will have an easier task.
-Section \ref{svn} gives a succint explanation of the steps required to obtain the source code from the main repository at Virginia Tech.
+Section \ref{svn} gives a succinct explanation of the steps required to obtain the source code from the main repository at Virginia Tech.
 (Installation instructions are given separately in the installation manual or in \$PSI4/INSTALL.) \ref{Style} offers advice on